xsreality/abstractness-instability-calculator/README.md

 # Abstractness and Instability Metrics Calculator

-This Spring Boot application calculates abstractness and instability metrics for Java projects, helping developers analyze the structure and dependencies of their codebase.
+This application calculates abstractness and instability metrics for Java, Spring Boot projects, helping developers analyze the structure and dependencies of their codebase.

+It follows the principles of Spring Modulith by analyzing only top-level packages at the same level as the `@SpringBootApplication` annotated class.
+These packages are expected to be functional layers rather than technical layers (controller, services, repositories etc.).

 ![image](https://github.com/user-attachments/assets/c66e6c52-ccd3-4410-bc0d-ac3941ce122d)

 ## Features

-- Scans Java projects to identify packages and their relationships
+- Scans Spring Boot projects to identify packages and their relationships
 - Calculates abstractness, instability, and distance from the main sequence for each package
 - Provides a web interface for easy project analysis
 - Visualizes results using an interactive scatter plot